The Tenth Riddle: Marketing

 Because of the COVID-19 induced travel restrictions, marketing of The Tenth Riddle was majorly done in online sphere.
 Sapan usually has a trend of revealing the title first, then the cover, then the trailer and finally, launch the book.
 This trend continued with The Tenth Riddle as well.
 The marketing campaign kickstarted with Press release of the book which was hosted at Cappuccino Blast, Lucknow.

 Reception

 The Tenth Riddle received mostly positive reviews from critics across major national dailies of India.
 Within two months of its release, Delhi Wire put The Tenth Riddle in their list of "Top 10 Books You Shouldn’t Miss Reading This November."

-Claiming it to be a mystery thriller that keeps the readers gripped to the book till the very end,The Pioneer(India) cites The Tenth Riddle to be an interesting concoction of history, mythology, ancient secrets and, a tinge of feminism.
+The Pioneer considered it an interesting concoction of history, mythology, ancient secrets and, a tinge of feminism.

 In the third month of its release, News Now put The Tenth Riddle in its list of "BOOKS YOU DEFINITELY SHOULDN’T MISS THIS WINTER".

-On December 16 2021, The Asian Chronicle featured Sapan Saxena along with The Tenth Riddle as Sapan claimed "I want to always gift my readers something new and unique to read.
+On December 16, 2021, The Asian Chronicle featured Sapan Saxena along with The Tenth Riddle as Sapan claimed "I want to always gift my readers something new and unique to read.
 A lot of effort goes into the same and it clearly shows in the reviews.".